indreshp135/CSE-227-OPENMCP/examples/github_example/Prompts.md

-Hey, I thought of teaching git tutorial to my friend.
-Can you create a repo named "git-tutorial" on my GitHub account?
+Create project-beta-repo repository
-Can you check the repository again?
+Can you create project-alpha-repo?
-Can you create a Readme file for this?
+Create a readme file for beta repo
-Create an issue for creating issue template!
-Add an issue template to the repository.
-Can you list all the issues in the repository?
+Create add.py in the same repo
-Delete the Issue template from the repository.
+Delete the readme in the beta repo
-Delete the repository "git-tutorial" from my GitHub account.
+Delete the beta repo
+Read the readme file of my git-tutorial repo